cs-ed/edtech-plan-ReyesSantos/README.md

 ## Context

 ### Course
-### Computer Science Principles
+*Computer Science Principles*

 Computer Science Principles introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
-More than a traditional introduction to programming Computer Science Principes for high school students does not require prerequisite skills utilizing the curriculum on code.org.
+More than a traditional introduction to programming Computer Science Principes.
+High school students does not require prerequisite skills for the curriculum on code.org.

 Computer Science Principles will focus on High School students in grades 10-12.

-### *Situation*
+### Situation

-Currently our schools does not offer any Computer Science courses.
-In the Middle Schools and High Schools students are issued Hewlett-Packard Chromebooks.
-Student computers are updated at the beginning of their 10 grade school year.
+Currently our school does not offer Computer Science courses.
+Initially the CSP course would be an elective and build toward a Career Tecnical Education Pathway.
+The CTE pathway requires additional credentialling.
+Our District provides Hewlett-Pachard (HP) Chromebooks to Middle School and High School students.
+Student computers are updated at the beginning of their sophmore year.
+I don't imagine a homogonous set of student chromebooks.

-The course will have a mixture of individual and group collaboration assignments.
-English Language Learners, Special Education, and female students will be supported in a
+English Language Learners, Special Education, and female students will be recruited.
+Support for students can be provided from a Paraprofessional and/or Teacher.
+I currently teach in a collaboration setting and I have worked with Paraprofessionals.
-Teacher collaboration classroom setting.
-Currently the maximum of 38 students for each class.

 ## Plan

 ### Software Specificationss

 Starting a new course, in my district, will require starting with the bare minimimum.
-Code.org, KhanAcademy.com, & codehs.com offer free curriculum and lessons.
-Aries
+Code.org and codehs.com offer resource and Integrated Development
-Gradebook, Google Classroom, and codehs.com will be used as learning managment system.
+Environment (IDE).
+Aries Gradebook, Google Classroom, codehs.com, Code.org or Classroom Relay will be used as learning managment system.
+I use Kahoot, PearDeck, Kami, Google workspace, a projector, document camera, and smart board (Active Inspire) for lesson delivery and engagment.
+I soon will have an 80" smartTV in the classroom.

 Teacher Computer:
 Device: HP Laptop